antononcube/fastcampus-lectures/LecturePlans/Quantile-Regression-lecture-movies-abstracts.md

 Each description answers the questions: Why?
 What?
 How?

-## Who am I?

-- Why should you listen to me?
+## About the lecturer

 - Short biography:

   - Anton Antonov, Senior Research Scientist at Accendo Data, LLC

   - Anton is an applied mathematician (PhD) with 28+ years of experience in algorithm development, scientific computing, mathematical modeling, operations research, natural language processing, machine learning, data science, and data mining.

   - In the last twelve years, he focused on developing machine learning algorithms and workflows for different industries (music, movies, points of interests, recruiting, healthcare.)
 Currently, he is working on operations research and data science applications to manufacturing and healthcare.

   - Anton is a former kernel developer of Mathematica.

-- What I have done in the QR field?
+- Author's work in the QR field?

   - I created a few packages for doing QR in Wolfram Language (WL); also a package in R.